Skip to the main content.

 Use this standard formula:

-(Total Labor Costs ÷ Total Sales) × 100 = Labor Cost Percentage
+(Total Labor Costs ÷ Gross Sales for the Same Period) × 100 = Labor Cost Percentage

 Example (math verified):